IanWhitney/hstore_radio_buttons/README.md

       ...
     end

+### Getters, Setters, Security

+Adding the button sets gives you getters and setters for those sets:

+    >> p = Person.find(1)
+    >> p.gender
+      => 'female'
+    >> p.favorite_barn_animal
+      => 'sheep'
+    >> p.favorite_barn_animal = 'pig'
+      => 'pig'

+Keep in mind that the returned data will always be strings.
+So boolean values aren't true and false, they are 'true' and 'false'.
+That's just how hstore works.

+And, for the sake of security, you can't set a value to something that's not in your button definition.
+So if someone changes their form submission values to include malicious data that should not be a problem.<sup>*</sup>

+    >> p = Person.find(1)
+    >> p.gender = 'something hackerish'
+      => nil

+<sup>*</sup> Notice the 'should' part there.
+I am not a security expert
+and I welcome any pull requests that make this gem more secure.

 ### Displaying buttons in a form

 To display the radio button set on the form, you have two options: